bajamircea/bajamircea.github.io/_posts/2020-04-06-how-vector-works-array.markdown

 If so, by convention, `first` and `last` are used for the positions defining the range, as opposed to `begin` and `end` which refer to the whole range of a array.
-All the issues about `end` apply to `last` e.g., despite it's name, `last` does not point to the last element in the range, but **one past last**.
+All the issues about `end` apply to `last` e.g., despite its name, `last` does not point to the last element in the range, but **one past last**.

 Or the range can be wrapped into a range object, with member(s) for the